ThorbenKuck/CLIParser/README.md

 }
 ```

-Than start the application and you will see a little text, prompting you with:
+Than start the application and you will see a little text appearing inside your console, prompting you with:
 #-----------------------------#
 #Started the CommandLineInputReader#
 #-----------------------------#